 LinkedIn is a place to connect with other professionals like yourself.
 More importantly, it’s a great place to prospect for new business referrals.

-Note that I wrote prospect for referrals, and not “targets.”
+Note that I wrote prospects for referrals and not “targets.”

 Although LinkedIn outreach is (annoyingly) prevalent, the possibility of closing a deal with a cold LinkedIn messing is exceedingly rare.

-The key is not to close deals with cold messages, but rather to grow your network, increase touchpoints, and build value with your connections to the point they feel comfortable referring you to others.
+The key is not to close deals with cold messages but to grow your network, increase touchpoints, and build value with your connections to the point they feel comfortable referring you to others.

 Etiquette for reaching prospects and successfully gaining referrals is crucial.
 Let’s cover some proper etiquette on LinkedIn outreach.